towolf/towolf.github.com/docs/PsychDemos/OpenGL4MatlabDemos/MorphDemo/MorphTextureDemo.markdown

 normalson = If set to 1, then the surface normal vectors will get visualized as small green lines on the surface.

 stereomode = n.
-For n\>0 this activates stereoscopic rendering \- The shape is rendered from two slightly different viewpoints and one of Psychtoolbox's built\-in stereo display algorithms is used to present the 3D stimulus.
+For n\>0 this activates stereoscopic rendering - The shape is rendered from two slightly different viewpoints and one of Psychtoolbox's built-in stereo display algorithms is used to present the 3D stimulus.
 This is very preliminary so it doesn't work that well yet.

 usefastoffscreenwindows = If set to 0 \(default\), work on any graphics card.
 If you have recent hardware, set it to 1.
-That will enable support for fast offscreen windows \- and a much faster implementation of shape morphing.
+That will enable support for fast offscreen windows - and a much faster implementation of shape morphing.

 This demo and the morpheable OBJ shapes were contributed by Dr. Quoc C.